ashlynn4567/Group-Project-1/README.md

 ## Usage and Features

-This project was built using HTML, CSS, JavaScript, jQuery, Tailwind CSS, Open Brewery DB (a third-party API), and Gracenote (a third-party API).

 This is how the main page appears to users.
 The page is responsive, adapting to multiple screen sizes.

 <p align="center">